2600hz/kazoo/applications/crossbar/doc/faxes.md

 `tx_result.success` | True if the fax transmission was successful | `boolean` | `false` | `false`
 `tx_result.time_elapsed` | The amount of time from submition to completion | `integer` | `0` | `false`

 #### Create an outgoing fax

+There are two methods for creating an outgoing fax - they differ in how you attach the fax file for processing.

-Create a fax document that includes where to find the document to send.
-These are fetched by the `fax_jobs` worker and distributed to `fax_worker` processes.
-You can fetch the status of the created job using the `faxes/outgoing/{FAX_ID}` path
+In the first method, you can create a fax document that includes a URL which contains the fax document to send.
+The fax document is fetched by the `fax_jobs` worker and distributed to `fax_worker` processes.
+You can fetch the status of the created job using the `faxes/outgoing/{FAX_ID}` API.

 > PUT /v2/accounts/{ACCOUNT_ID}/faxes